-Figure 9d illustrates the status update time for geographically distributed group sizes up to six platforms (see Table III).
-The observed increases in delay, and decreases in throughput, are less systematic, due to the dependency on network connections between various geographic locations in the protection group.
+Figure 9b illustrates the status update time for geographically distributed group sizes up to six platforms (see Table III).
+The observed increases in delay is less systematic, due to the dependency on network connections between various geographic locations in the protection group.
 The update time between two locations takes 654 ms while distributing it over five locations gives us the update time of 1.37 seconds.
-The throughput per node and the throughput of the entire group are shown in Figures 9e and 9f.
-For a group size of six platforms, we measure 0.73 updates per second for a single node, while the entire group consequently achieves 4.4 updates per second.
+The read delay equals to 342 ms and 810 ms, respectively to the number of different location.

 We draw two conclusions from these experiments.
 First, the performance overhead imposed by our rollback protection mechanism is defined largely by the network connections between the platforms.
-Second, if the nodes are connected over a low-delay network, ROTE can support applications that require frequent state updates (e.g., over 400 updates per second).
+Second, if the nodes are connected over a low-delay network, ROTE can support applications that require frequent state updates (e.g., over 380 updates per second).
 For applications that can tolerate larger sealing delays (e.g., more than 600 ms per state update), the ROTE system can be run on geographically distant protection groups.